John Goddard (footballer): International career

 Goddard received his first call-up to the England C team, who represent England at non-League level, from manager Paul Fairclough on 4 March 2016, ahead of a fixture against Ukraine under-20s on 22 March 2016.
 He made his debut in a 2–0 victory, playing the full 90 minutes and contributing to the opening goal.
 He earned a second call-up for the England C fixture against Slovakia under-21s on 18 May 2016, again playing the entire match in a 4–3 defeat.

 Following the 2023–24 season, Goddard was recalled to the England C squad and made his third appearance in a 2–0 win over Nepal on 6 May 2024.

 Style of play

 Goddard has been deployed as both an attacking midfielder and a winger, capable of operating on either flank.
 His play is characterised by attacking intent, a tendency to cut inside to shoot, and a willingness to run at defenders.
 He has stated that he aims to play positively and move the ball forward whenever possible.

 Coaching career

 Goddard earned his UEFA B Licence in 2014 and his UEFA A Licence in 2023, and is an FA qualified coach.
 He founded Core Football Coaching, a youth football academy based in Berkshire, in 2013 and serves as its managing director.
 He also established Core Kids Club, which focuses on the development and welfare of children in sport.

+On 6 September 2026, following the sacking of Alan Julian, Goddard was named as joint-interim manager of Slough Town, alongside Henry Ochieng and Ryan Case.